A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Introduction

-We directly study the \emph{mean-field} limit of the model, considering a continuum of consumers.
-Mean-field games have been introduced simultaneously by Lasry and Lions~\cite{lasry2006jeux-I, lasry2006jeux-II,lasry2007mean} and Huang, Caines and Malhamé~\cite{huang2006, huang2007}.
-In particular, they provide efficient ways to compute an approximation of the equilibrium for games with large number of players, which are rarely tractable.
-In the specific case of rank-based interactions, Bayraktar and Zhang~\cite{Bayraktar_2016} provide results of existence and uniqueness of the equilibrium for a general class of reward function, which enables the study of complex games~\cite{Bayraktar_2018,Bayraktar_2019}.
-The design of reward function is then modeled as a \textit{Principal-Agent} problem, see e.g. the work of Sannikov~\cite{Sannikov_2008} in continuous-time settings.
-In such problems, the Principal (retailer) aims to design a monetary reward that is offered to the agent, depending on the quantity of work achieved by the latter.
-The additional difficulty in this context is the presence of a continuum of agents, and the interaction between each of them through the mean-field game.
-Such extension of the Principal-Agent problem have been considered by Carmona and Wang~\cite{Carmona_2021} and Elie, Mastrolia and Possamaï~\cite{Elie_2019}.
-Shrivats, Firoozi and Jaimungal~\cite{Shrivats_2021} apply this theory to the market of Renewable Energy Certificate (REC).
-As we do here, the overall population is clustered into a finite number of (infinite-size) independent sub-populations, each of them composed of indistinguishable agents.
-This heterogeneous context has been less regarded as it increases further the difficulty, both on analytic and numerical aspects.
-In contrast to our work, Shrivats et al. consider the interaction between a regulator and a field of providers, whereas we focus here on the the interaction between a provider and a field of consumers.
+The design of a reward/incentive by the retailer is then modeled as a \textit{Principal-Agent} problem, see e.g. the works of Sannikov~\cite{Sannikov_2008} and Capponi, Cvitani\'c and Yolcu~\cite{Capponi_2012} in continuous-time settings.
+In such problems, the Principal (retailer) aims at designing a monetary reward that is offered to the agent, depending on the quantity of work achieved by the latter.
+In energy management, A\"id, Possama\"i and Touzi~\cite{Aid_2022} introduces an incentive mechanism to control both the average fo the instantaneous consumption and the volatility of the agents instantaneous consumption.
+The additional difficulty in our context is the presence of a continuum of agents, and the interaction between them which is expressed in terms of a mean-field game.
+Such extensions of the Principal-Agent problem have been considered by Elie, Mastolia and Possama\"i~\cite{Elie_2019} and by \cite{elie2021mean} for demand response contracts in electricity markets -- where an explicit contract has been found for a specific class of dynamics (encompassing the linear-quadratic setting) -- and by Carmona and Wang~\cite{Carmona_2021} -- focusing on the linear-quadratic setting and finite-state spaces.
+Recent works proposed new formulations such as in~\cite{chiusolo2024new} or a model with a more complex hierarchy in~\cite{ hubert2023continuous}.
+Shrivats, Firoozi and Jaimungal~\cite{Shrivats_2021} introduce a Principal-Agent formulation to study the interaction between a regulator and a field of providers in the market of Renewable Energy Certificate (REC).

-For purely rank-based reward function and homogeneous population, the optimal behavior of the principal has been studied by Bayraktar and Zhang~\cite{Bayraktar_2019}.
-In particular, they provide analytic characterization of the (unique) equilibrium for the mean-field game at the lower level, and look at the Principal-Agent problem -- also called in this context \textit{tournament design} -- for several principal objective functions.